RamKrishnaYad/autonomous_drone_racing_with_ppo/README.md

 # Installation

 This project requires Python 3.8+ and MuJoCo.
-We recommend using Conda to manage dependencies.

 1. Clone the Repository